-- When a Workflow Execution is invoked it is not associated with a default Retry Policy and thus does not retry by default.
+Workflow Execution: When a Workflow Execution is spawned, it is not associated with a default Retry Policy and thus does not retry by default.
 The intention is that a Workflow Definition should be written to never fail due to intermittent issues; an Activity is designed to handle such issues.

-- A cron Workflow or some other stateless, always-running Workflow Execution that can benefit from retries.
+- A Temporal Cron Job or some other stateless, always-running Workflow Execution that can benefit from retries.

 - A file-processing or media-encoding Workflow Execution that downloads files to a host.

 Default values for Retry Policy